 Whether it’s the changing of the leaves, the annual John Lewis advert or the first of December that gets you into the festive mood, it is inevitable that you will be bombarded by all things Christmas at this time of year.
-Though certain aspects of the lead up to the holiday can be a little challenging, such as the battle to find a parking space and then facing the crowds in shopping centres, most of us can’t help but get excited about Christmas.
+Though certain aspects of the lead up to the holiday can be a little challenging, most of us can’t help but get excited about Christmas.

-Unfortunately, the world does not stop turning, and it’s not uncommon for people to still need to work long hours and remain in the office for extended periods during the run-up to Christmas.
-So, instead of saying goodbye to the excitement and hullabaloo, why not bring a little bit of the festive spirit to your desk?
+Unfortunately, the world does not stop turning, and it’s not uncommon for people to still need to work long hours and remain in the office or even in your home office for extended periods during the run-up to Christmas.
+So, instead of saying goodbye to the excitement and hullabaloo, why not bring a little bit of the festive spirit to your desk and home office?
 Our recent holiday research revealed that 85% of employees find seasonal decorations have a positive impact on their mood at work.

 Here are a few simple yet effective ways of keeping up the festive cheer while you work:

 Nothing brings warmth and festive cheer quite like a well-placed Christmassy plant.
 While a Christmas tree is a classic choice, poinsettias have drastically increased in popularity because of their red and green colour.
 Poinsettias are the perfect festive addition to a desk and are simple to care for.
 With artificial ones also available, even their maintenance requirements are not something that you will have to factor in alongside completing your end of year reports.

 There are many reasons why you should consider adding a plant as part of your office’s festive décor.
 Plants have been proven to have positive effects on people whilst at work and our research also shows that plants in the office not only lead to an increase in workplace productivity, but also an enhancement to wellbeing and health.